Intelligence-Cubed/watermark/watermarking_blockchain_paper.md

-# AI-Generated Content Watermarking and Blockchain-Based Royalty Distribution: A Breakthrough for On-Chain AI Verification
+# Verifiable Watermark Provenance and Recursive Royalties for AI-Generated Content: A Cryptographic and On-Chain Foundation for Creative Economies

 ## Abstract